CA Drivers License for Non Citizens Information

-No, the law previously required that the applicant for a license have a Social Security number but the new law allows the applicant to fill out a declaration attesting that they are ineligible for a Social Security number.
-This declaration would not be public.
+The law previously required that the applicant for a license have a Social Security number.
+Under the new law, you can fill out a declaration attesting that they are ineligible for a Social Security number.
+The public can not view this declaration.

 What’s the process like?

 You have to complete an application, pay a fee, pass the vision test and pass the written and driving tests.
-The applicant would still have to submit identification.
+You would still have to submit identification.

 What if I have something on my Criminal or Driving record?